wwwouaiebe/leaflet.TravelNotes/src/coreOsmSearch/README.md

 # coreOsmSearch

-This folder contains a part of the application tier classes
+This folder contains a part of the application layer classes

 It contains classes for the OpenStreetMap points of interest search